-To be eligible for consideration, one electronic copy of the response to the RFP must be received by the Mid-America Regional Council no later than 3:00 pm CST, on Friday, January 6, 2023.
+To be eligible for consideration, one electronic copy of the response to the RFP must be received by the Mid-America Regional Council no later than 3:00 pm CST, on December 6, 2024.
 Late submittals will not be considered and will be returned to submitter unopened.
 The font should not be smaller than 12 point.
 Covers, cover letter (single page max) and table of contents are not included in the 6-page limit.
 Further details regarding page counts follow:

 Item Page Requirements 1.
-Proposed Project Approach Six total single letter-sized pages for items 1 2.
+Proposed Project Approach Six single letter sized pages total for items 1 2.
 Proposed Public Engagement and 2.
 Two to three pages of the six must Strategies detail the public engagement process.
 3. Qualifications Item 3 not included in the page count for items 1 and 2.
-Maximum three single-sided pages or their equivalent for narrative of qualifications.
+Three single sided pages or their equivalent max for narrative of qualifications.
 Three additional single pages total for resumes.
 Listing of relevant work within last 5 years not to exceed three pages.
-4. Disadvantaged Business Enterprise Not included in proposal page count.
-(DBE) Goal 5.
+Nine pages maximum for qualifications narrative, resumes, and relevant work.
+4. Disadvantaged Business Not included in proposal page count.
+Enterprise (DBE) Goal 5.
 Affirmative Action Checklist Not included in proposal page count.
 6. Certificate Regarding Debarment Not included in proposal page count.